Sorry, you need to enable JavaScript to visit this website.

 According to the Ordinance on State Grants for Child and Youth Organisations, the purpose of the grant is to support children’s and young people’s independent organisation and influence in the society.

 The ordinance defines the formal requirements and conditions that organisations must meet.
+The requirements and conditions to be eligible for government grants has been under revision in order to avoid giving grants to organisations who do not respect the democratic values of society and to secure confidence in government grants.
 A grant may be submitted only to youth organisations that are non-profit with voluntary membership, independent and democratic, in their operations respect the ideals of democracy, including equality and non-discrimination, and have been operating in Sweden for at least two years.

 Public financial support

-Of the year 2024 central government budget for the youth policy area, about 25 million euros (280 million Swedish kronor) were deposited as a state grant to youth organisations, according to the Swedish Agency for Youth and Civil Society's 2024 appropriation directive.
-Organisational grants may be provided to non-profit child and youth organisations that have at least 1 000 members between 6 and 25 years of age, and that have member associations in at least five country counties.
+Of the year 2024 central government budget for the youth policy area, about 24 million euros (SEK 280 million) were deposited as a state grant to youth organisations, according to the Swedish Agency for Youth and Civil Society's 2025 appropriation directive.
+Organisational grants may be provided to non-profit child and youth organisations that have at least 1 000 members between 6 and 25 years of age, and that have member associations in at least five counties.

 Organisation grants may also be provided to: